hammadxcm/discord-hk/docs/bot-integrations.md

   - Anti-spam: ON
   - Anti-raid: ON
   - Mass mention: 4+ mentions
-  - Repeated text: 5+ repeti
+  - Repeated text: 5+ repetitions